alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 As time has gone on, I've kept postponing this feature, despite [learning how to implement it](https://github.blog/2018-05-01-github-pages-custom-domains-https/).
-I've avoided addressing anything to do with my domain due to an completely-avoidable predicament that I got myself into all in the name of "security".
+I've avoided addressing anything to do with my domain due to an completely avoidable predicament that I got myself into all in the name of "security".
 Here I am today, writing support tickets to sort it all out.

 * * *